Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Do the names of parameters in a function prototype have to match the names given later in the function's definition?
+<span class="ques"></span> Do the names of parameters in a function prototype have to match the names given later in the function's definition?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: No. Some programmers take advantage of this fact by giving long names to parameters in the prototype, then using shorter names in the actual definition.
+<span class="ans"></span> No. Some programmers take advantage of this fact by giving long names to parameters in the prototype, then using shorter names in the actual definition.
 Or a French-speaking programmer might use English names in prototypes, then switch to more familiar French names in function definitions.

 </div>
 <!-- END: div -->